KenKundert/emborg/doc/installing.rst

 configuration name.
 When specifying both the *prefix* and the *archive*, the leading part of *archive* should match *prefix*.
-Be aware that by including only the date in the archive name rather than the full timestamp, you are limiting yourself to one archive per day.
+Be aware that by including only the date in the archive name rather than the full timestamp, you are limiting yourself to creating one archive per day.

 **encryption**